See also Provincial Nominee - Canada Visa IN

 No. Selection is based on the qualities of the applicant, not on the business proposal.
 You must simply submit a brief outline of the type of business you propose to establish and your general plans for operating it.
 The visa officer may ask additional questions about your business plans to help assess your ability to meet the definition of an entrepreneur.

-See also Labour policy 2 - Canada Visa IN
+See also Business 3 - Canada Visa IN

 7.19 What role do provincial governments have in the entrepreneurial immigration process?